 A portable or “whole-house” electrical generator can be a big help after a hurricane.
-But AARP’s Florida state director urged Floridians to take care when using electrical power generators for backup power during power outages, citing at least four deaths in incidents in Central and South Florida in the wake of Hurricane Irma.
+But AARP’s Florida state director urged Floridians to take care when using electrical power generators for backup power during power outages, citing as many as 10 deaths across the state in the wake of Hurricane Irma.

 Three died in a home near Daytona Beach and another four were rushed to a nearby hospital, according to news reports.
 One man was found dead in his home in Miami, authorities said.
 Another person died in a suspected carbon monoxide poisoning case in Orlando.
 In two of the cases, early news reports cited power generators running inside homes.